 Section 42 of the act provides for the offense of falsely representing a geographical indication as registered which is not registered, or represents a geographical indication in respect of goods for which that GI is not registered in fact.
 Punishment for this offense is imprisonment of a maximum of 3 years or fine or both.

-As per section 43 of the act any person who uses on his place of business, or on any document issued by him, or otherwise, words which would reasonably lead to the belief that his place of business is in any way connected with the Geographical Indications Registry, he shall be punishable with imprisonment for a term which may extend to two years, or with fine, or with both.
+of the act any person who uses on his place of business, or on any document issued by him, or otherwise, words which would reasonably lead to the believe that his place of business is in any way connected with the Geographical Indications Registry, he shall be punishable with imprisonment for a term which may extend to two years, or with fine, or with both.

 Offences under section 39, 40, and 41 are cognizable offences.
 Section 50 of the act provides that the courts can take cognizance on the written complaint by the registrar.
 In cases where a geographical indication is represented as registered in respect of any goods in respect of which it is not registered, the court can take cognizance on the certificate issued by the Registrar about the same matter.
 Judicial magistrate first class or Metropolitan Magistrate first class or any court of above rank can try the offences under the act.
 Any police officer not below the rank of deputy superintendent of police or equivalent, may, if he satisfied that any of the offences referred in section 39, 40, 41 has been, is being, or is likely to be, committed, search and seize without warrant the goods, die, block, machine, plate, other instruments or things involved in committing the offense, wherever found, and all the articles so seized shall, as soon as practicable, be produced before the Judicial Magistrate of the first class or Metropolitan Magistrate.